 Program overview

 The Honours Bachelor of Arts in Gender and Women's Studies at Lakehead University offers a comprehensive exploration of gender, sexuality, and social justice.
 Established in 1990, this program emphasizes an interdisciplinary approach, allowing students to engage with various topics such as queer theory, ecofeminism, and transnational activism.
 The curriculum is designed to challenge ideological constraints and promote equality, preparing students for impactful careers in diverse fields.
-With a focus on activism and community engagement, students are encouraged to apply their learning in real-world contexts, making a difference in society.
+With a focus on activism and community engagement, students are encouraged to apply their learning in real-world contexts, fostering a deeper understanding of the complexities surrounding gender and women's issues.

 The Honours Bachelor of Arts in Gender and Women's Studies is structured to provide a robust educational experience over a four-year period.
 The program includes:

-• Opportunities for joint majors with other disciplines such as Psychology, Sociology, and Indigenous Learning.
+- Opportunities for joint majors with other disciplines such as Psychology, Sociology, and History.

 This program not only equips students with theoretical knowledge but also emphasizes practical application, ensuring graduates are well-prepared for their future careers.